-48. The portfolio of published work must consist of either one or two books or at least six refereed journal articles or research papers, which are already in the public domain.
-The total submission, including the critical review should not exceed 100,000 words.

-- The critical review must summarise the aims, objectives, methodology, results and conclusions covered by the work submitted in the portfolio.
+- 55. Students must submit their portfolio within 12 months of registration for the degree.
+The submission for assessment will include: the portfolio of published work or publicly exhibited creative work; an abstract; and a critical review of all their submitted work.
+The portfolio must consist of either one or two books or creative works, or at least six refereed journal articles or research papers, which are already in the public domain.
+The total submission, including the critical review should not exceed 100,000 words. - The critical review must summarise the aims, objectives, methodology, results and conclusions covered by the work submitted in the portfolio.
 It must also critically assess how the work contributes significantly to the expansion of knowledge, indicate how the publications form a coherent body of work and what contribution the student has made to this work.
-The critical review must be at least 10,000 words, but not more than 25,000 words in length. - Students must either be the sole author of the portfolio of published work or must be able to demonstrate in the critical review of the submitted work that they have made a major contribution to all of the work that has been produced by more than one author.
+The critical review must be at least 10,000 words, but not more than 25,000 words in length.
+Where the portfolio consists of creative works, the critical review should be close to, but not exceed, the maximum word length. - Students must either be the sole author of the portfolio or must be able to demonstrate in the critical review of the submitted work that they have made a major contribution to all of the work that has been produced by more than one author.